Dolver

 Azmik City

 Earning a degree from Azmik University is a monumental achievement, often demanding a commitment of 10 to 30 years of rigorous study.
-The university's oldest, long-lived students—enrolled since the institution's founding—have been pursuing knowledge for over two centuries.
-Their work was interrupted only during a grim 15-year period when a plague of undeath ravaged the land, threatening the very foundation of scholarly pursuit in Crudilex.
+The university's oldest, long-lived students, enrolled since the institution's founding, have been pursuing knowledge for over two centuries.
+Their work was interrupted only during the years of the plague.

 Duboi

-DuBois, the Crypt City, stands as a sanctuary for vampiric cortèges who have cast aside the mask of humanity to embrace their true nature in the darkness.
+DuBois, the Crypt City, stands as a sanctuary for vampiric cortèges who have cast aside the mask of humanity to embrace their true nature.
 Named after the legendary vampire queen who once dreamed of such a haven, DuBois is a refuge and a stage for the shadowy dealings of the vampires of Crudilex.

 Vampires of all kinds convene without the need for pretense.
-The aristocratic, high-stationed vampire nobles who normally operate under layers of subtlety and deception rub shoulders with brazen, openly murderous vampires.
-The dichotomy of vampiric society—those who hide in the shadows and those who revel in blood and violence—allowing for unfiltered interaction.
-The city serves as a neutral ground for the fuding cortèges and meeting place of dark powers that shape Crudilex from the shadows.
+The aristocratic, high-stationed vampire nobles who normally operate under layers of subtlety and deception rub shoulders with brazen, openly murderous vampires..
+The city serves as a neutral ground for the feuding cortèges and meeting place of dark powers that shape Crudilex from the shadows.
 Deals are struck, alliances forged, and rivalries inflamed in a place where the undead feel no compulsion to feign restraint.

 Hushmill

 On the road out of Dolver lies a charming tavern crowned with a whimsical windmill on its roof.
-Hushmill offers weary travelers a warm and welcoming reprieve from the perilous, muddy, and isolated roads of Dolver.
+Hushmill offers weary travelers a warm and welcoming reprieve from the muddy and sullen roads of Dolver.
 Its inviting atmosphere, crackling hearth, and hearty meals make it a treasured haven for those journeying into the dark lands.
-With the Crypt City of vampires, DuBois, not far off a safe and comfortable place like Hushmill is worth whatever the innkeep charges for a bed.
+With DuBois, the Crypt City of vampires, not far off, a safe and comfortable place like Hushmill is worth whatever the innkeep charges for a bed.

 Pell

 Nestled at the edge of Dolver, deep within the woods, lies the village of Pell.
-Those brave enough to travel to Pell are told to stay on the path—never venture off and always travel in large groups, armed.
+Those brave enough to travel to Pell are told to never stray on the path, and to always travel in large, armed groups.
 The forests surrounding the village are cloaked in dense, unforgiving mists that strangle the light.
 Terrible, invisible horrors lurk within the fog, striking out at anyone who isn't properly warded with luck charms.

 The villagers of Pell refer to the presence of these monsters as a curse.
 It is said that the horrors came after a young boy vanished into the woods.
 His father, devastated by grief and madness, spent years scouring the forest for his son.
 Strangely, the invisible creatures never attacked the man, as though something about his grief kept them at bay.
 There are those who say that the mists will only lift when the boy’s fate is finally discovered and his father is allowed to find peace.
 Until then, the village remains haunted by the cursed fog, with its inhabitants trapped by their fear.